-The paid up equity share capital as on March 31, 2020 was ₹ 38.07 Crores.
-There was no change in the paid up equity share capital of the Company during the year under review.
+The paid-up equity share capital as on March 31, 2021 was ₹ 38.07 Crores.
+There was no change in the paid-up equity share capital of the Company during the year under review.
+The Company has not issued shares with differential voting rights.